W427697/Discord-/docs/configure/overview.md

 This babel config will be used to process your stories, as well as your config files.

+Alternatively, you can install [`ts-node`](https://typestrong.org/ts-node/) in your project, which will be used to process your config files without the need for a `.babelrc`.

 Rename your `.storybook/main.js` to `.storybook/main.ts` and restart your Storybook.

 ### Using Storybook Types in Your Configuration